eclipse-ditto/ditto/documentation/src/main/resources/_posts/2020-11-11-desired-properties.md

 ## Operations on desired feature properties

 * <b>CRUD operations</b>
+    - You can create multiple desired properties of a feature or just single ones.
     - You can retrieve all desired properties of a feature or just single ones.
-    - You can create/modify all desired properties of a feature or just single ones.
+    - You can modify all desired properties of a feature or just single ones.
     - You can delete all desired properties of a feature or just single ones.
 * <b>Search</b>
     - You can [search](httpapi-search.html) for things with specific desired properties with [RQL-functions](basic-rql.html).
-    - You can search for things which have [existent](basic-rql.html#exists) desired properties for a feature.
+    - You can search for things, which have [existent](basic-rql.html#exists) desired properties for a feature.
 * <b>Get notified on changes</b>
     - You can [receive events](basic-signals-event.html) for changes done to the desired properties of things you're authorized to read.